 Zumba is a fun and effective workout.
 Latin rhythms create a workout routine that you'll never forget.
 The routines feature interval training sessions where fast and slow rhythms and resistance training are combined to tone and sculpt your body while burning fat.

 What is Body Sculpting?

 Body Sculpting is a light resistance workout.
-Using your own body weight, exercises such as lunges, squats, sit ups, arm curls, and others are performed.
+Using your own body weight, exercises such as lunges, squats, sit-ups, arm curls, and others are performed.
 Attendees are welcome to bring light weights, but it is not required.

 Balancing Life & Work Presentations

-This new presentation covers the basics about staying healthy while balancing life and work.
+This new presentation covers the basics of staying healthy while balancing life and work.
 Health Coaches will present to employees the importance of maintaining good health and a positive wellbeing.
-Topics covered during the presentation include: sleeping habits, healthy eating goals, ergonomics, healthy lifestyle, and several simple desk exercises.
+Topics covered during the presentation include: sleeping habits, healthy eating goals, ergonomics, a healthy lifestyle, and several simple desk exercises.
 The presentation also offers employee’s a chance to meet the health coaches and learn about the programs offered to their department through the Lucas County Wellness Program.

 If your department is interested in scheduling a Balancing Life and Work Presentation, contact the Health Coaches at 419-213-2088 or email us.

 Cooking demonstrations provide a fun, new way to learn and create healthy meals.
 Health coaches will demonstrate quick, easy meals that are nutritious and budget friendly!
 Employees will be able to interact and create conversation about food with the health coaches and other employees.
 Also, there will be recipes and handouts for employees to take home and try on their own!